mcumpl/react-lightweight-tooltip/README.md

 I recently needed a lightweight tooltip component that:

 * Uses inline-styles (for easy composing of specialized components)
-* Utilizes React.js Event System
+* Utilizes React.js Event System (does tooltip needs more than onMouseEnter and onMouseLeave?)
 * Is small and ideally has no external dependencies
 * Is applicable on a long lists (eg. transactions)
 * Its content can be composed of elements (links, images etc.)